-- natural products: diet, dietary supplements
+- natural products, such as dietary supplements

-CAM treatments do not cure MS. Some may help relieve symptoms.
-The following have been reported to be of benefit:
+CAM treatments do not cure MS, but some may help relieve symptoms.
+CAM is widely used to manage:

 - sleep disturbance